-By March 1939, Eastern had 15 weekday departures from Newark (six to Washington, five to Miami and one to Richmond, Atlanta, Houston and San Antonio), two from Chicago to Miami, one from Tampa to Atlanta and one from Tallahassee to Memphis.
-With these scheduled operations, the airline was now the fourth largest airline in the country by passenger-miles (103 million).
+By March 1939, Eastern had 15 weekly departures from Newark (six to Washington, five to Miami, and one each to Richmond, Atlanta, Houston, and San Antonio), two from Chicago to Miami, one from Tampa to Atlanta, and one from Tallahassee to Memphis.
+With these scheduled operations, the airline was now the fourth-largest airline in the country by passenger miles (103 million).

 Change at the Top

 Rickenbacker saw the airline go through a period of growth and innovation; as EA was the most profitable airline in the post-war era, it never needed government subsidies.
 However, at the end of the 1950s, EA was eroded by state subsidies to rival airlines and the arrival of the jet age.

 On October 1, 1959, Rickenbacker’s lack of foresight toward the jet age was conducive to his replacement as CEO by Malcolm A. MacIntyre, a talented lawyer who, in turn, lacked experience in airline operations.

 In December 1963, a new management team headed by Floyd D. Hall was set up and Rickenbacker left his position as Director and Chairman of the Board.
 He was 73.

 East Air Lines opened its Chester L. Churchill-designed Terminal 1 at New York City’s Idlewild International Airport (later renamed John F. Kennedy International Airport [JFK]) in November 1959.
 The next year, the first Douglas DC-8-21 jets began to take over longer EA flights, such as those non-stops from Chicago and New York to Miami.